DNnate/CISSP-Study-Resources/CISSP-Domain-7-Objectives.md

     - 🚡Develop contingency plan
     - 🚡Ensure testing, training, and exercises (Conducting regular business continuity exercises, such as practical continuity work, keeps knowledge fresh)
     - 🚡Maintenance
-- Four key measurements for BCP and DRP procedures:
+- 🍏Four key measurements for BCP and DRP procedures:
     - ⚒️RPO (recovery point objective): max tolerable data loss measured in time and should be used to guide backup strategies
-    - ⚒️RTO (recovery time objective): max tolerable time to recover systems to a defined service level
+    - ⚒️RTO (recovery time objective): max tolerable time to recover systems to a defined service level.
+It should never exceed the Maximum Tolerable Downtime (MTD)
     - ⚒️WRT (work recovery time): max time available to verify system and data integrity as part of the resumption of normal ops
     - ⚒️MTD (max tollerable downtime): max time-critical system, function, or process can be disrupted before unacceptable/irrecoverable consequences to the business